-Technical Assistance for the Accession of OIC Member States to the WTO
+4. Technical Assistance for the Accession of OIC Member States to the WTO

-The results of this study were the subject of the 12th Round Table on WTO Accession, held on February 24 and 25, 2024 in Abu Dhabi (United Arab Emirates), on the sidelines of MC 13.
+The findings of this study were presented during the 12th Round Table on WTO Accession, held alongside the 13th Ministerial Conference (CM13) on 24-25 February 2024 in Abu Dhabi, United Arab Emirates.

-The ICDT will continue consultations with its partners for the organization of activities in support of WTO accession, in particular :
+ICDT will continue consultations with its partners for the organization of activities in support of WTO accession, in particular: